StackVista/stackstate-docs/develop/tutorials/mirror_tutorial.md

 ## Running the sample mirror

 For this demo, your StackState instance needs to be able to connect with the mirror running on your local laptop.
-This can be done by running StackState on your laptop as well, or by exposing your laptop to the internet using `ngrok`.
+To do this, run StackState on your laptop as well, or expose your laptop to the internet using `ngrok`.

 Start by running the sample mirror.
 This directory contains a Python mirror server: